bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

         whenUnsatisfiable: <string>
         labelSelector: <object>

-where "maxSkew" describes the maximum degree to which Pods can be unevenly distributed, "topologyKey" is the key that defines a topology in the Nodes' Labels, "whenUnsatisfiable" specifies what action should be taken when "maxSkew" can’t be satisfied, and "labelSelector" is used to find matching Pods.
+where "maxSkew" describes the maximum degree to which Pods can be unevenly distributed, "topologyKey" is the key that defines a topology in the Nodes' Labels, "whenUnsatisfiable" specifies what action should be taken when "maxSkew" can"t be satisfied, and "labelSelector" is used to find matching Pods.

 To help illustrate how you might use this with your cluster, we can review examples for configuring spread constraints on our Instance and pgBackRest repo host Pods.
 For this example, assume we have a three node Kubernetes cluster where the first node is labeled with my-node-label=one, the second node is labeled with my-node-label=two and the final node is labeled my-node-label=three.
 The label key my-node-label will function as our topologyKey.
 Note all three nodes in our examples will be schedulable, so a Pod could live on any of the three Nodes.